GACOSTA1988/week-six-project/README.md

-# CIA-API
+# FIND BETTER DOCTOR APP

-#### This application allows you to enter your phone number and submit to receive your personal info and an insult.
+#### This application allows you to enter sickness symptoms or doctor name to receive list of local providers in your area.

 #### By George Acosta

 ## Specifications

-1. Takes a persons phone number and returns the persons name
+1. Takes a persons medical issue to and returns a list of doctors in the Portland   area that fit the search.
-2. Takes a persons phone number and returns the persons address
+2. Takes a requested doctors name and returns all providers that fit the search.
-3. Takes a persons phone number and returns the persons associated people.
+3. Takes a search query and returns: first name, last name, address, phone number, website and whether or not the doctor is accepting new patients.
-4. Returns a insult when person submits their phone number
+4. Will return error notice search query results in an error notice including code details.
+5. Will return notification if search query results come back empty(do not bring back results)